 Idiopathic angioedema is angioedema that occurs without urticaria, is chronic and recurrent, and has no identifiable cause.

 Hereditary and acquired angioedema:

-Hereditary and acquired angioedema (see Allergic, Autoimmune, and Other Hypersensitivity Disorders: Hereditary and Acquired Angioedema) are disorders that are characterized by abnormal complement responses and caused by deficiency or dysfunction of C1 inhibitor.
+Hereditary angioedema and acquired angioedema (acquired C1 deficiency—see Hereditary and Acquired Angioedema) are disorders that are characterized by abnormal complement responses and caused by deficiency or dysfunction of C1 inhibitor.
 Symptoms are those of bradykinin-mediated angioedema.

 Symptoms and Signs

 Edema is often asymmetric and mildly painful.
 It often involves the face, lips, and/or tongue and may also occur on the back of hands or feet or on the genitals.
 Edema of the upper airways may cause respiratory distress and stridor; the stridor may be mistaken for asthma.
 The airways may be completely obstructed.
 Edema of the intestines may cause nausea, vomiting, colicky abdominal pain, and/or diarrhea.

 Mast cell–mediated angioedema